emuvi/arc-rs-qinpel-srv/README.md

 # QinpelSrv

-QinpelSrv ( Qinpel Server ) is a library and a command that servers the graphical user and command line interfaces as base for the Pointel platform.
-Is the backend of the Qinpel, the Quick Interface for Power Intelligence.
-It also provides easy access for the file system and database source.
+QinpelSrv ( Qinpel Server ) is a library and a command program that servers public files, graphical user interfaces, file system access with authorization, command programs dispatchs, databases queries and Liz functionality with scripts.
+It is the base of the Pointel platform and the backend of the Qinpel, the Quick Interface for Power Intelligence.